 - If the Glossary auto-linking filter is enabled by an administrator (see Managing filters for further details), then turning this on allows individual entries in this glossary to be automatically linked whenever the concept words and phrases appear throughout the rest of the same course.
 This includes forum postings, internal resources, week summaries and so on.

 Note: Enabling linking for the glossary does not automatically turn on linking for each entry - linking needs to be set for each entry individually.
 If you do not want particular text to be linked (in a forum posting, say) then you should add <nolink> and </nolink> tags around the text.
 Note that category names are also linked.

 - This specifies the way that each entry will be shown within the glossary.
 The default formats are:

 - Simple, dictionary style - This looks like a conventional dictionary with separate entries.
 No authors are displayed and attachments are shown as links.

-- Continuous without author - That shows the entries one after other without any kind of separation but the editing icons, but only if your theme supports it, you usually have to modify the theme if you want an alternative appearance to the simple setting.
+- Continuous without author - Like the simple style.
+Shows the entries one after other without any kind of separation but the editing icons, but only if your theme supports it, you usually have to modify the theme if you want an alternative appearance to the simple setting.